About the Teachers - College for Kids

 Brad Novak has been playing drums and percussion for over 25 years.
 He studied at Central Michigan University and the Berklee College of Music in Boston with famed instructors Larry Finn, Dave Zerbe, and Robert Hohner.
 Presently Brad teaches percussion for Grand Traverse Area Catholic Schools and is owns the Beat Lab in Traverse City.

 Jerrilynn Pike has over 17 years coaching and judging experience in cheerleading.
-Former Ferris State university head coach and now head competitive coach at Traverse City West High School and L.E.A.P cheer through West middle school.
+She is a former Ferris State University head coach and currently head coach of Traverse City West High School competitive team as well as Waters Edge All Stars cheer program.
 She is certified nationally through National Cheerleading Association for first aid, CPR and cheerleading safety for tumbling and cheerleading.

 Annette Richter has worked in early childhood education since 1993.
-She has completed Early Childhood I and II and has worked for pre-schools in Cedar Rapids, IA.
+She has a CDA and has studied Early Childhood at NMC and Fox Valley Technical College.
+Annette has taught pre-school in Cedar Rapids, IA and Coloma, WI.
 Recently, she worked for Head Start and is currently a church Children’s Director.

 Rosemary Rokita, B.S., lived and traveled in Japan for three years where she taught English.